-The Council and its member companies are strongly committed to improving U.S. science, technology, engineering and mathematics (STEM) education and encouraging more young Americans to choose careers in those fields.
-Key to that effort is encouraging federal, state and local investment in STEM curriculum for students from kindergarten through high school with a structured pipeline to higher education.
+IMMIGRATION REFORM PRINCIPLE Our current immigration system is broken and causing the United States to lag in a competitive global marketplace for talent.
+By not addressing the failings of our immigration system, we are threatening our future productivity, ingenuity and the competitiveness of key sectors of our economy, including and especially technology.
+POSITIONS Increase Green Cards for High-Skilled STEM Graduates The Council supports increased access to permanent residency, or green cards, for high-skilled science, technology, engineering and mathematics (STEM) graduates by expanding the exemptions and eliminating the annual per-country limits for employment-based cards Create New Visas for U.S. Educated Students and Entrepreneurs These new visas will help fill the thousands of information technology-related jobs currently open, furthering opportunities for starting and growing new Use Market-Based Visa Caps Using market-based caps on H1B visas are the best way to adjust to the supply and demand in the U.S. econor Grow Domestic Sources of Talent The Council and its member companies are strongly committed to improving STEM education and encouraging more young Americans to choose careers in those fields.
+Key to that effort is encouraging federal, state and local investment in STEM curriculum for K-12 students with a structured pipeline to higher education.
 The Council is uniquely positioned at the intersection of innovation, education and economic growth.
 We support policies that expand lifelong education and promote a skilled workforce that spurs job growth and the ability to compete globally.
-Quality education, worker training-and retraining-will help ensure the availability of a skilled and competitive workforce.
+Quality education and worker training - and retraining - will help ensure the availability of a skilled and competitive workforce.
+60 DIGITAL GOODS AND SERVICES CONTINUED...